Data extracted in November 2018.

 As might be expected, the overall amount of waste generated is related to some extent to the population and economic size of a country.
 In Table 1, the smallest EU Member States generally reported the lowest levels of waste generation and the larger ones the highest.
 Nevertheless, relatively high quantities of waste were generated in Bulgaria and Romania and a relatively low quantity in Italy.

 Figure 2 shows an analysis of the amount of waste generated in a standardised form, in relation to population size.
-The high levels of waste generated in some of the smaller EU Member States can be clearly seen, with a particularly high value recorded for Bulgaria where on average 24.9 tonnes of waste were generated per inhabitant in 2014, five times the 4.9 tonnes per inhabitant average across the EU-28.
+The high levels of waste generated in some of the smaller EU Member States can be clearly seen, with a particularly high value recorded for Finland where on average 22.4 tonnes of waste were generated per inhabitant in 2016, more than four times the 5.0 tonnes per inhabitant average across the EU-28.
 Several of the Member States with particularly high levels of waste generated per inhabitant reported very high shares of waste from mining and quarrying, while elsewhere construction and demolition often contributed high shares.

 A lot of the waste from mining and quarrying and from construction and demolition is classified as major mineral wastes: the analysis presented in Figure 2 distinguishes major mineral wastes from all other wastes.
-Almost two thirds (64 % or 3.2 tonnes per inhabitant) of the total waste generated in the EU-28 in 2014 was major mineral wastes.
+Almost two thirds (64 % or 3.2 tonnes per inhabitant) of the total waste generated in the EU-28 in 2016 was major mineral wastes.
 The relative share of major mineral wastes in the total waste generated varied considerably between EU Member States, which may reflect, at least to some degree, different economic structures.
-In general, those EU Member States that had higher shares of major mineral wastes were those that were characterised as having relatively sizeable mining and quarrying activities, such as Bulgaria, Sweden, Romania and Finland, and/or construction and demolition activities, such as Luxembourg; in these Member States, major mineral wastes accounted 85 % or more of all waste generated, as was also the case in Liechtenstein and Serbia.
-Major mineral wastes accounted for less than one fifth of all waste generated in Croatia, Portugal and Belgium, as was also the case in Norway, Turkey, Bosnia and Herzegovina (2012 data), the former Yugoslav Republic of Macedonia and Iceland (2012 data).
+In general, those EU Member States that had higher shares of major mineral wastes were those that were characterised as having relatively sizeable mining and quarrying activities, such as Bulgaria, Sweden, Romania and Finland, and/or construction and demolition activities, such as Luxembourg; in these Member States, major mineral wastes accounted 85 % or more of all waste generated, as was also the case in Liechtenstein.

 Waste generation excluding major mineral wastes

-In the EU-28, 891 million tonnes of waste excluding major mineral wastes were generated in 2014, equivalent to 36 % of the total waste generated (Table 2).
-When expressed in relation to population size, the EU-28 generated, on average, 1.8 tonnes per inhabitant of waste excluding major mineral wastes in 2014 (Figure 3).
-While the overall level of waste excluding major mineral wastes fell 5.3 % between 2004 and 2014, the quantity per inhabitant fell by 8.0 % (as the EU’s population also grew over this period).
+In the EU-28, 911 million tonnes of waste excluding major mineral wastes were generated in 2016, equivalent to 36 % of the total waste generated (Table 2).
+When expressed in relation to population size, the EU-28 generated, on average, 1.8 tonnes per inhabitant of waste excluding major mineral wastes in 2016 (Figure 3).

-Across the EU Member States, waste generation excluding major mineral wastes ranged, in 2014, from an average of 723 kg per inhabitant in Croatia to 9.5 tonnes per inhabitant in Estonia.
+Across the EU Member States, waste generation excluding major mineral wastes ranged, in 2016, from an average of 9.0 tonnes per inhabitant in Estonia per to 0.8 tonnes per inhabitant in Croatia and Cyprus.
 The large quantity of waste generated in Estonia is related to energy production based on oil shale.

 Table 2 shows the development of EU-28 waste generation excluding major mineral wastes analysed by economic activity.
-In 2014, the highest levels of waste generation were recorded for water and waste services, for households and for manufacturing activities (208 million tonnes, 204 million tonnes and 184 million tonnes).
-Their developments followed different patterns over time: waste generation (excluding major mineral waste) by water and waste services increased by 87.7 % between 2004 and 2014.
-The quantity of waste (excluding major mineral waste) generated from construction also grew at a rapid pace (rising by 57.2 % overall during the period under consideration).
-At the same time, waste generated (excluding major mineral waste) by households and by energy activities remained quite stable.
-Waste (excluding major mineral waste) generated by agriculture, forestry and fishing fell by 68.7 % and that from manufacturing activities by 32.2 %.
-Likewise, the quantity of waste (excluding major mineral waste) generated by mining and quarrying and by other sectors also diminished quite considerably, down by nearly a quarter (24.1 % and 22.7 % respectively).
+In 2016, the highest levels of waste generation were recorded for water and waste services, for households and for manufacturing activities (228 million tonnes, 208 million tonnes and 190 million tonnes).
+Their developments followed different patterns over time: waste generation (excluding major mineral waste) by water and waste services increased by 105.7 % between 2004 and 2016.
+The quantity of waste (excluding major mineral waste) generated from construction also grew but only by 4.0 %.
+At the same time, waste generated (excluding major mineral waste) by households remained quite stable.
+Waste (excluding major mineral waste) generated by agriculture, forestry and fishing fell by 67.9 % and that from mining and quarrying by 31.8 %.
+Likewise, the quantity of waste (excluding major mineral waste) generated by manufacturing activities and by other sectors also diminished quite considerably, down by 29.9 % and 11.0 % respectively.

 Hazardous waste generation

 Hazardous waste may pose an elevated risk to human health and to the environment if not managed and disposed of safely.
-Among the waste generated in the EU-28 in 2014, some 95.0 million tonnes (3.8 % of the total) were classified as hazardous waste.
+Among the waste generated in the EU-28 in 2016, 100 million tonnes (4.0 % of the total) were classified as hazardous waste.

-Compared with 2010, 2.2 % more non-hazardous waste was generated in 2014 in the EU-28 and 2.8 % less hazardous waste, the latter decreasing in quantity terms from 97.8 to 95.0 million tonnes.
-In 2014, the share of hazardous waste in total waste generation was below 9.0 % in all of the EU Member States except for Estonia, where it made up a 47.7 % share of the total (see Figure 4).
+Compared with 2010, 4.6 % more hazardous waste was generated in 2016 in the EU-28 which is an increasing in quantity terms from 96.0 to 100.4 million tonnes.
+In 2016, the share of hazardous waste in total waste generation was below 10.0 % in all of the EU Member States except for Estonia and Bulgaria, where it made up a 39.9 % and 11.1 % share of the total (see Figure 4).
 The very high share for Estonia was principally due to energy production from oil shale.
-Among the non-member countries shown in Figure 4, Serbia recorded the highest share of hazardous waste in total waste generation (27.4 %) due to intensive activity in mining and quarrying, and was followed by Montenegro (24.4 %), Bosnia and Herzegovina (21.2 %, 2012 data) and Norway (11.7 %).
+Among the non-member countries shown in Figure 4, Serbia recorded the highest share of hazardous waste in total waste generation (35.2 %) due to intensive activity in mining and quarrying, and was followed by Montenegro (19.4 %) and Norway (14.5 %).

-In 2014, some 2 320 million tonnes of waste were treated in the EU-28 (see Table 3); this includes the treatment of waste imported into the EU and the reported amounts are therefore not directly comparable with those on waste generation.
+In 2016, some 2 309 million tonnes of waste were treated in the EU-28.
+This doesn't include exported waste but includes the treatment of waste imported into the EU.
+The reported amounts are therefore not directly comparable with those on waste generation.

-Figure 5 shows the development of waste treatment in the EU-28 for the main treatment categories during the period from 2004 to 2014.
-The quantity of waste subject to disposal in 2014 was 1.7 % lower than it had been in 2004; its share in total waste treatment fell from 54.6 % to 48.9 %.
-The quantity of waste recovered, in other words incinerated with energy recovery, recycled or used for backfilling (the use of waste in excavated areas for the purpose of slope reclamation or safety or for engineering purposes in landscaping) grew by 23.4 % from 960 million tonnes in 2004 to 1 185 million tonnes in 2014; as a result, the share of such recovery in total waste treatment rose from 45.4 % in 2004 to 51.1 % by 2014.
+Figure 5 shows the development of waste treatment in the EU-28 for the two main treatment categories – recovery and disposal – during the period from 2004 to 2016.
+The quantity of waste recovered, in other words recycled, used for backfilling (the use of waste in excavated areas for the purpose of slope reclamation or safety or for engineering purposes in landscaping) or incinerated with energy recovery grew by 28.6 % from 960 million tonnes in 2004 to 1 235 million tonnes in 2016; as a result, the share of such recovery in total waste treatment rose from 45.4 % in 2004 to 53.5 % by 2016.
+The quantity of waste subject to disposal decreased from 1 154 million tonnes in 2004 to 1 074 million tonnes in 2016, which was a decrease of 7.0 %.
+The share of disposal in total waste treatment decreased from 54.6 % in 2004 to 46.5 % by 2016.

-Nearly half (49.0 %) of the hazardous waste treated in the EU-28 was landfilled, in other words deposited into or onto land or through land treatment and release into water bodies, equivalent to 73 kg per inhabitant (Figure 7).
-Some 6.0 % of all hazardous waste was incinerated without energy recovery (9 kg per inhabitant) and a further 7.4 % with energy recovery (11 kg per inhabitant).
-More than one third (37.5 %) of hazardous waste in the EU-28 was recovered (recycled or used for backfilling) in 2014, equivalent to 56 kg per inhabitant.
+Slightly more than a half (51.3 %) of the hazardous waste treated in the EU-28 was landfilled, in other words deposited into or onto land or through land treatment and release into water bodies, equivalent to 77 kg per inhabitant (Figure 7).
+Some 6.0 % of all hazardous waste was incinerated without energy recovery (9 kg per inhabitant).
+Energy recovery was the treatment for further 7.3 % (11 kg per inhabitant).
+More than one third (35.3 %) of hazardous waste in the EU-28 was recovered by recycling or backfilling in 2016, equivalent to 53 kg per inhabitant.

 Source data for tables and graphs